 The project will require a Site Plan Review Permit for the site improvements described above in the project summary.
-The project has previously met with the Planning Board for Conceptual Consultation, as well as the Technical Advisory Committee (TAC) and Conservation Commission (CC) for work sessions and review meetings.
+The project has previously met with the Planning Board for Conceptual Consultation, as well as the Technical Advisory Committee (TAC) and Conservation Commission (CC) for review meetings.
+Both the TAC and CC have provided their recommendations for approval of the project.